adewoyeabisola/Pure_slip_PowerBI_Report/README.md

 # ✅ Summary

-• Power BI automatically refreshes reports whenever source files are updated.

 • Retailers can regularly upload spreadsheets to a shared folder, triggering automatic analysis in the report.

 • Removes the risk of manual processing errors.

-• Delivers real-time data and current insights.s.
+• Delivers real-time data and current insights.